Atticus29/pcc_biology_112/README.md

 ---
 #### TODO Details
+ - Is there a finals weeks during the summer quarter?
  - Make up quizzes for absences are never allowed.
  - NO GROUP quizzes
  - Homework due during the beginning of lab.
 If more than 10 min. late, treated as a late assignment (~80% from lecture content, ~20% from lab content)